Adversarial Diffusion for Robust Reinforcement Learning: Experiments

 {\bf Performance on the nominal (training) environments.} Table~\ref{tab:mujoco_results_se} reports the final episode returns (mean $\pm$ one standard error) for five MuJoCo continuous-control tasks.
 Best results are highlighted in bold.
 The results are obtained on the training environment, with the nominal physics parameters.
 AD-RRL attains the best mean return on four of the five domains, substantially outperforming the other baselines, showing that our risk-sensitive training does not trade nominal optimality for robustness.
 Only on Hopper, PolyGRAD performs better than AD-RRL, but the margin falls within overlapping confidence intervals.
 On the easy Inverted Pendulum task, multiple methods (AD-RRL, DR-PPO, PPO) reach the maximum score of~$1000$, as expected.

-{\bf Sample efficiency.} The learning curves in \cref{appendix:training_curves} (see Appendix \ref{appendix:additional_results}) show that AD-RRL reaches higher or matching final performance with the same number of samples as the baselines, and in several cases converges faster.
+{\bf Sample efficiency.} The learning curves in \cref{fig:training_curves} (see Appendix \ref{appendix:training_curves}) show that AD-RRL reaches higher or matching final performance with the same number of samples as the baselines, and in several cases converges faster.
 Hence, our adversarially guided diffusion not only preserves (or improves) performance on the training environment (with nominal physics parameters), but also matches the sample efficiency of state-of-the-art model-based and model-free alternatives.
+In \cref{sec:ablation_study}, we perform an ablation study comparing AD-RRL trained on $1.5$M samples against the Model-Free Baselines trained on $3$M samples.
+This way we allow the model-free methods to compensate for their lower sample efficiency by leveraging their computational efficiency.
+Overall, \cref{fig:training_curves3m,fig:robust_plots3M} show that even when model-free baselines are given twice as many samples, AD-RRL remains on average better or on par across the proposed tasks.